tonTed/42_transcendence/README.md

-  logs-frontend   : Show the logs of the frontend container logs-database   : Show the logs of the database container rm-images       : Remove all images help            : Show this help message
+  logs-frontend   : Show the logs of the frontend container logs-database   : Show the logs of the database container rm-images       : Remove all images setup-venvs     : Setup the virtual environments (macOS & linux only with python3.12) help            : Show this help message

 ```

 ## Django Frontend